jesscancode/example-podcast-api/README.md

 Note that the text between the units indicates what properties map to one another.
 It is separated by means of three underscores (`___`).
 The value before the underscores is the mapping from the parent object, whereas the values after the underscore is the mapping from the child object.

-_Note that is some cases there is no way to infer the parent from the child itself , in those cases just the parent map is noted, with no value after the underscores_.
+_Note that is some cases there is no way to infer the parent from the child itself, in those cases just the parent map is noted, with no value after the underscores_.

 ```mermaid
 erDiagram